talmeym/regurgitator-core/README.md

 ----------

 regurgitator uses the following set of constructs / concepts to do it's processing:
-- ``ParameterType`` - each parameter has a type, which dictates how it is represented, as well as how it can be merged with another parameter
+- ``parameter type`` - each parameter has a type, which dictates how it is represented, as well as how it can be merged with another parameter

 modules